MichaelMullet/100-days-of-code/log.md

 **Today's progress**: I learned how to style form elements and started coming up with a design for my survey site.

 **Thoughts**: It's much more difficult than I thought it would be to come up with a cohesive design for everything.
 You have to think of every detail!

+### Day 8: June 4, Friday

+**Today's progress**: I worked more on the design and focused on colors, fonts, and box shadows.

+**Thoughts**: I only had an hour today but the time went very quickly!
+This is fun!